kellysienci/Resources/lmmk2/assembly/lmk2-48x30-supplementary-manual.md

 <img class="wid aligncenter wp-image-7185 size-medium" src="https://resources.sienci.com/wp-content/uploads/2025/02/lmk2_extra48_Header-routing-cables.png" alt="" width="850" height="202" />

-Loosen the bolt mounting the X-axis drag chain onto the X-axis rail and slide this end link roughly 10” towards the middle of the rail.
-Re-tighten this mounting bolt after.
+Loosen the bolt mounting the X-axis drag chain onto the rail.
+Reposition the drag chain 10” towards the middle of the rail.
+Re-tighten the bolt.

 ![](/_images/_lmmk2/_assembly/_extra48/lmk2_extra48_IMG_4509.jpg){.aligncenter .size-medium}

-Grab the router power extension cable and motor cable from the drag chain & cable box. <b>The motor cable has been updated to not need an extension cable, it can now reach all the way to the controller!</b>
+Grab the router power and signal cable, as well as a motor cable. <b>The motor cable has been updated to not need an extension cable, it can now reach all the way to the controller!</b>

 <b>Only applicable if installing the inductive sensor kit as well:</b>

-If you purchased the inductive sensor add-on kit, you’ll want to install the Z-axis limit switch now.
-Grab the limit switch cable extension from the EX drag chain & cable box, as well as one of the three inductive sensors from within the kit.
+Install the Z-axis limit switch now.
+Grab the limit switch cable extension from the EX drag chain & cable box, as well as one inductive sensor from the kit.

-Route one inductive sensor cable through the X-axis drag chain, leaving some slack at the sensor for mounting the sensor later.
-Install the included limit switch extension cable as shown below to extend this cable.
-The excess cable length will be bundled with the Z-axis motor cable and router power cable in the next section.
+Route one inductive sensor cable through the X-axis drag chain, leaving some slack at the sensor end for mounting later on.
+Install the limit switch extension cable to extend this cable.
+The excess cable length will be bundled in the next section.

 ![](/_images/_lmmk2/_assembly/_extra48/lmk2_extra48_IMG_5505.jpg){.aligncenter .size-medium}